peregrineshahin/ChessProgrammingWiki/content/Leela_Chess_Zero.md

 Like in [AlphaZero](AlphaZero "AlphaZero"), the **Zero** suffix implies no other initial knowledge than the rules of the game, to build a superhuman player, starting with truly random self-play games to apply [reinforcement learning](Reinforcement_Learning "Reinforcement Learning") based on the outcome of that games.
 However, there are derived approaches, such as [Albert Silver's](Albert_Silver "Albert Silver") [Deus X](Deus_X "Deus X"), trying to take a short-cut by initially using [supervised learning](Supervised_Learning "Supervised Learning") techniques, such as feeding in high quality games played by other strong chess playing entities, or huge records of positions with a given preferred move.
 The unsupervised training of the NN is about to minimize the [L2-norm](https://en.wikipedia.org/wiki/Norm_(mathematics)#Euclidean_norm) of the [mean squared error](https://en.wikipedia.org/wiki/Mean_squared_error) loss of the value output and the policy loss.
-Further there are experiments to train the value head against not the game outcome, but against the accumulated value for a position after exploring some number of nodes with [UCT](UCT "UCT") [[13]](#cite_note-13).
+Further there are experiments to train the value head against not the game outcome, but against the accumulated value for a position after exploring some number of nodes with [UCT](UCT "UCT") <a id="cite-note-13" href="#cite-ref-13">[13]</a>.

 The distributed training is realized with an sophisticated [client-server model](https://en.wikipedia.org/wiki/Client%E2%80%93server_model).
 The client, written entirely in the [Go programming language](Go_(Programming_Language) "Go (Programming Language)"), incorporates Lc0 to produce self-play games.Controlled by the server, the client may download the latest network, will start self-playing, and uploading games to the server, who on the other hand will regularly produce and distribute new neural network weights after a certain amount of games available from contributors.
-The training software consists of [Python](Python "Python") code, the pipeline requires [NumPy](https://en.wikipedia.org/wiki/NumPy) and [TensorFlow](https://en.wikipedia.org/wiki/TensorFlow) running on [Linux](Linux "Linux") [[14]](#cite_note-14).
+The training software consists of [Python](Python "Python") code, the pipeline requires [NumPy](https://en.wikipedia.org/wiki/NumPy) and [TensorFlow](https://en.wikipedia.org/wiki/TensorFlow) running on [Linux](Linux "Linux") <a id="cite-note-14" href="#cite-ref-14">[14]</a>.
 The server is written in [Go](Go_(Programming_Language) "Go (Programming Language)") along with [Python](Python "Python") and [shell scripts](https://en.wikipedia.org/wiki/Shell_script).